TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Simulation Studies

 Trajectory smoothness analysis reveals fundamental behavioral differences between the two approaches.
 As shown in \cref{fig:sim-results-action_jerk-a}, \method demonstrates more consistent and significantly lower jerk variations compared to \prevmethod.
 This improvement stems directly from \method's proactive strategy, which eliminates the frequent transitions between execution and recovery stages characteristic of \prevmethod.
 In the reactive approach, compensatory actions to address contact deviations typically require abrupt accelerations and decelerations, resulting in higher jerk measurements.

 Comprehensive testing across all \(200\) objects, summarized in \cref{fig:sim-results-jerk-b}, reveals varying degrees of improvement across object categories. \method shows the most dramatic smoothness gains with standard prismatic and revolute-joint objects, with more moderate improvements for Bézier-curve trajectories.
 This performance variation correlates with motion predictability---standard joint types follow consistent patterns that facilitate accurate prediction, while Bézier curves present more variable motion patterns that occasionally lead to mismatches between predicted and actual handle poses.
-Nevertheless, overall smoothness analysis confirms statistically significant improvement between \method (\(M = 109.82~\mathrm{s}^{-3}, SD = 147.71~\mathrm{s}^{-3}\)) and \prevmethod (\(M = 4921.44~\mathrm{s}^{-3}, SD = 3722.49~\mathrm{s}^{-3}\)), \(t(199) = 18.27, p = 9.11\times10^{-45}\).
+Using a one-sided paired t-test on the paired differences, performance was significantly smoother for \method (\(M = \SI{109.8}{\per\second\cubed}, SD = \SI{147.7}{\per\second\cubed}\)) than for \prevmethod (\(M = \SI{4291.4}{\per\second\cubed}, SD = \SI{3722.49}{\per\second\cubed}\)), \(t(199) = -18.3, p < 0.0001\).
+The one-sided \SI{95}{\percent} confidence interval for the mean paired difference was \((-\infty, -3803.4]\)\,\si{\per\second\cubed}, and the effect size was Cohen’s \(d_\mathrm{z} = -1.3\).